SKIPTON & DISTRICT RAILWAY SOCIETY

 We are looking for new members.
 If, after reading this website and looking at the photos and plans of our layouts, you think you might like to join us, here's what to do.
 First contact the club secretary, Trevor Shaw (contact details below).
 He'll tell you how to find our clubroom.
 You'll be made welcome and you'll be allowed to attend several Monday night meetings at no charge so you can get to know us and we can get to know you.
 After this time you will be asked to decide whether or not you wish to join the club.

 The Skipton & District Railway Society was founded in 1968 by a group of people interested in prototype railways and in modelling them.
-More than forty years later, we still have one founder member - Geoff Holmes.
+Almost fifty years later, we still have one founder member - Geoff Holmes.

 Nowadays, although the interest in prototype railways remains and the Society takes part in many prototype-related activities, the main interests of Society members are the construction of model railways and exhibiting the results of our work.